 The wedding was attended by a number of royals amongst the 1,200 guests – the King and Queen of Belgium, Queen Sofia of Spain with Infantas Elena and Cristina, the Duke and Duchess of Gloucester, Queen Sonja of Norway, Prince Hassan and Princess Sarvath of Jordan and Empress Farah Pahlavi were just some of the royal guests.

 Prince Guillaume and Princess Sibilla have four children: Prince Paul-Louis, Prince Léopold, Princess Charlotte and Prince Jean.Filed under Austrian Royals, Liechtenstein Royals, Luxembourg Royals

-Tagged Archduchess Marie-Astrid, Archduke Carl Christian of Austria, Prince Guillaume of Luxembourg, Prince Nikolaus of Liechtenstein, Princess Margaretha of Liechtenstein, Princess Sibilla, Wedding.
+Tagged Archduchess Marie-Astrid of Austria, Archduke Carl Christian of Austria, Prince Guillaume of Luxembourg, Prince Nikolaus of Liechtenstein, Princess Margaretha of Liechtenstein, Princess Sibilla of Luxembourg, Wedding.